 Types of stats you can spend stat points on:

 Increases the damage dealt when you attack.
-The damage it increases depends on your gear.
+The damage it increases depends on your gear and stats.

 Each point increases your attack by 1 and your defense by 2.
 This also increases the damage of some skills.